hymelam/function_extract-formatting-excel/README.md

             # If cell has a value, then look for (and append) the indentation information
             if cell.value:
                 format_matrix.append(cell.alignment.indent)
-            # If cell does not have a value, append a 0 (no indentation)
+            # If cell does not have a value, append a NaN
             else:
                 format_matrix.append(np.nan)
     # Reshape the matrix so that it mirrors the original Excel file